Sue: Great. Invisible monsters again. I bet this is another cheap one.

 Sue: What a surprise.

-Sue: That’s the best DVD extra you have ever shown me.
+Sue: That’s the best DVD extra you’ve ever shown me.
 Play it again.

 Me: If you insist.

-Sue: This is a 10/10 DVD extra.
-Brilliant.
-That’s made my night, that has.top
+Sue: Brilliant.
+That’s made my night, that has.

 Sue: Are they dancing?
 They don’t half pick their moments.

 Sue: You can’t hear a word anyone is saying because that nurse’s latex uniform is squeaking and squelching so much.
-How much spillage did they expect in this hospital?
+How much spillage did they expect in this hospital, anyway?
 She should be working at a car wash.

 Sue: K9 doesn’t have a stealth mode, does he?
-You would hear him coming a mile off.
+You can hear him coming a mile off!
 They should have overdubbed him with some whooshy sound effect to make him appear more hi-tech.

-The Doctor and Leela continue to explore the Doctor’s brain.
+The Doctor and Leela’s clones explore the Doctor’s brain.

 Sue: It’s very imaginative, this.
 And quite funny, too.
-I can tell by the smirk on your face that you don’t like this one, but I don’t have a problem with it.
+Although I can tell by the smirk on your face that you don’t like this one very much, Neil.
+I don’t have a problem with it.
 It’s a great idea.

-Leela instructs K9 to create a barricade by blasting away part of a wall.
-Sue doesn’t say a word.
+K9 creates a barricade by blasting away part of a wall.

 Sue: What’s your problem?